Today I’m bringing back a popular post from last year, our Front Porch Privacy Screen, but showing you more detail of the process.

 I set up a cutting station on the driveway to cut the pieces to length with our mitre saw.

-I came up with a quick sketch of what I had in mind so I could lay it out and visualize it.
-I set up sawhorses and then laid out my pattern according to my plan, starting with the side pieces, then filling in the cross pieces and lastly the lattice.
+I came up with a quick sketch of what I had in mind to visualize it.
+Then I set up sawhorses and laid out my pattern according to my plan, starting with the side pieces, then filling in the cross pieces and lastly the lattice.
 I built the lattice section in the centre piece-by-piece, but you could also add pre-made lattice and save yourself some work.

 Once I had my design finalized and figured out, I moved it all over to the garage floor because it was easier to glue and pin-nail on the ground (below I’m working on a different screen).